msatul1305/Linux/India/people.md

                       influences.
                     - It is a significant cultural landmark and attracts visitors interested in history and architecture.
+              - Dasaswamedh Ghat
+                  - Dasaswamedh Ghat is one of the most famous ghats (riverfront steps) on the banks of the Ganges River in
+                    Varanasi, India.
+                  - It is believed to be the site where Lord Shiva performed a sacrifice (yajna) to bring back his consort
+                    Sati.
+                  - The ghat is known for its spiritual significance and is a popular destination for pilgrims and tourists, especially during the evening Ganga Aarti ceremony.
+              - Ranikhet, Uttarakhand
+                  - Ranikhet is a hill station located in the Almora district of Uttarakhand, India.
+                  - It is known for its scenic beauty, lush greenery, and pleasant climate, making it a popular tourist destination.
+                  - Ranikhet is also home to several historical sites, temples, and military establishments, including the
+                    Kumaon Regiment Centre.
+              - Nandadevi
+                  - Nanda Devi is the second-highest mountain in India, located in the Garhwal Himalayas of Uttarakhand.
+                  - It is considered one of the most sacred peaks in Hinduism and is associated with the goddess Nanda Devi, who is worshipped as a manifestation of the divine feminine.
+                  - The Nanda Devi National Park, a UNESCO World Heritage Site, surrounds the mountain and is known for its rich biodiversity and stunning landscapes.
+              - Drongiri Mountains
+                  - The Drongiri Mountains, also known as the Dronagiri Range, are a part of the Garhwal Himalayas in Uttarakhand, India.
+                  - They are known for their rugged terrain, scenic beauty, and trekking opportunities.
+                  - The range is home to several peaks, including Nanda Devi and Trishul, and is a popular destination for adventure enthusiasts and nature lovers.
+              - Gogash river
+                  - The Gogash River is a river in the Kumaon region of Uttarakhand, India.
+                  - It is known for its pristine waters and scenic surroundings, making it a popular spot for trekking, fishing, and nature walks.
+                  - The river is also significant in local folklore and is associated with various myths and legends.
+              -
     - Swami Vivekananda
         - Complete Works of Swami Vivekananda
             - The Complete Works of Swami Vivekananda is a collection of the writings and speeches of Swami